September 14, 2015

 (originally published on my now defunct Medium page, sometime in late 2013)

 There were two enormous paintings downstairs: one by Roy Lichtenstein and another by Warhol (the Orange Car Crash, maybe?), which promptly made me forget why I was there to begin with.
-I had never seen so closely anything quite like it.
-I had heard about both painters, had read about them and seen their work in books.
-I even knew a little more about Warhol due to a slightly alarming teenage fixation with the Velvet Underground but this was different.
-There was texture and dimension, there was light pouring in from the majestic bay windows of the palace, there was space!
+I had never seen, up close, anything quite like it.
+I had heard about both painters, yes, had read about them, and had seen their work in books.
+I even knew a little more about Warhol due to a slightly alarming teenage fixation with the Velvet Underground, but this was different.
+There was texture and dimension, there was light pouring in from the majestic bay windows of the palace, there was space.

 I must’ve run up and down the stairs of the three floors of the museum hundreds of times that day.
 So much so that when I finally came out of it, exhausted and lighthearted, I had to sit down on a bench on the Fürstengasse to try and catch my breath and catalogue everything I had just seen.

-Nor could I believe that I lived a few hundred meters from such an exhilarating pandemonium for that matter—it was inevitable that the Palais Liechtenstein should become my surrogate living-room for the next few years.
-I enjoyed every single corner and wall of it seemingly becoming an integral part of it and it of me to the point of knowing most of the staffand every single piece exhibited by name.
+Nor could I believe that I lived a few hundred meters from such an exhilarating pandemonium for that matter; it was inevitable that the Palais Liechtenstein became my second living-room for the next few years.
+I enjoyed every single corner and wall of it, becoming an integral part of it, and it of me, to the point of knowing most of the staff and every single piece exhibited, by name.
 I was a jealous visitor too; only when truly forced to it would I share the palace with someone: I couldn’t bear the prospect of a real voice disrupting the conversation in me.
-Mine.
+It’s mine, only mine.

-Despite my increasing familiarity with the collection there was always one single very clear image that kept creeping back, calling me.
-It wasn’t a painting of striking dimensions (around 1m x 1m), by comparison with some others and it hung modestly in a smallish isolated room on the very last floor, as if put there to be discovered by the worthy alone and ignored by the others.
+Despite my increasing familiarity with the collection there was one single very clear image that kept creeping back, calling me.
+Unlike most others, it wasn’t a painting of striking dimensions (around 1m x 1m), and it hung modestly in a small-ish isolated room on the very last floor, as if put there to be discovered by the worthy alone and ignored by everyone else.

 It was a portrait of Eduard Kosmack, by Egon Schiele, but I didn’t know that then.
 I just felt his eyes, looking at me, only at me, waiting.

-The very first time that I paid any sustained attention to it, it made me uncomfortable and vaguely angry.
-After five minutes I made myself leave and promised to not give it another thought.
+The first time that I paid any sustained attention to it, it made me uncomfortable and angry, and I didn’t know why.
+After five minutes I made myself leave; I swore there and then to not give it another thought, ever again.

-I couldn’t let go of Kosmack’s uneven eyes, the awkwardly and simultaneously defensive and defying position, the writhing of the hands, the face, as if cut into shape by a knife.
+I couldn’t let go of Kosmack’s uneven eyes, the awkward and simultaneously defensive and defying position, the writhing of the hands, the face, as if cut into shape with a bowie knife.
 He was waiting.
 He was waiting for me.
 He was waiting for me to ask him something.
-He was waiting for me to ask him something or to answer a question I didn’t know how to ask.
-I hated it to the point of having to come back again and again just to look at the one portrait, ignoring three or four floors of joyful, pensive, mischievous, and flirtatious accomplices.
+He was waiting for me to ask him something, or to answer a question I didn’t know he had asked.
+I hated it to the point of having to come back again and again, just to look at the one portrait, ignoring three or four floors of joyful, pensive, mischievous, and flirtatious accomplices.

 With time we became accustomed to each other.
-Those initial sessions of five minutes turned into more minutes and then into dialogues where time wasn’t a consideration anymore.
-I sat in front of him as one sits with a friend and we talked.
+Those initial sessions of a few minutes turned into more minutes and then into dialogues where time wasn’t a consideration anymore.
+I sat in front of him as one sits with a friend.
+We talked.

-I asked him about his city, told him about the apparently unsolvable paradox of being, at the same time, fascinated beyond words by my new habitat and yet absolutely terrified at having been once again uprooted and transplanted somewhere.
-Of having become the battlefield of the memories I had left behind and those that were now forming, asking me for a ruling, as there seemed to be no place for both.
+I asked him about his city, told him about the unsolvable paradox of being, at the same time, fascinated beyond words by my new habitat and yet absolutely terrified at having been once again uprooted and transplanted somewhere new.
+Of having become the battlefield of the memories I had left behind and those that were now forming, each demanding a ruling; there seemed to be no place for both.
 Of new and old friends.
-Of both the pettiness of some days and the grandiosity of others.
+Of the pettiness of some days and the grandiosity of others.
 Of ups and downs.
 Of love and hate and indifference and sorrow and joy.

 Through it all he was patient.
-“Slow down”, he seemed to say, “breathe”.
+“Slow down”, he said, “breathe”.